Atlanta Underinsured Motorist Lawyer

 What If the Other Driver Has More Than the Minimum Coverage?

-This is the best-case scenario.
+This represents the most favorable outcome.
 However, these policies cost more in premiums, so many people only purchase the minimum.
 Additionally, if your medical bills are very high, even extra coverage may not pay for everything.
 But there may still be other options for you to recover damages.
 You should always ask an Atlanta attorney who specializes in underinsured motorists to review your case to see if there are other opportunities to collect damages.

 What If You Have Underinsured Motorist Coverage?